heavyai/heavydb/docs/source/data_model/physical_layout.rst

 Epoch
 -----

-OmniSciDB implements recovery and rollback via an `epoch`.
+HeavyDB implements recovery and rollback via an `epoch`.
 The `epoch` is a monotonically incrementing integer starting from 0.
 As changes are made to a table, the epoch is incremented.
 Each change creates a new data page.
 The header for each data page contains to the `epoch` for that change. `Epoch` values are incremented at the start of any job which modifies data on disk (i.e. adds data pages).
 Sometimes, multiple pages will be written for the same `epoch` value (e.g. with bulk inserts).
 Once the work is considered complete, the incremented `epoch` is committed and flushed to the `epoch` file in the data directory via calling `checkpoint` in the storage layer.
 If a job fails before checkpointing, the previous `epoch` value is used and pages with `epoch` values higher than the last committed value are ignored and overwritten.

 Data Multipages
 ================